posit-dev/positron/extensions/positron-python/uitests/README.md

     * All user settings, etc will be in a separate directory (see `user` folder).
     * VSC will not have any extensions.
 We are in control of what extensions are installed (see `.vscode test/extensions` folder).
 * Automate VSC UI
-    * Use the VS Code smoke test API to automate the UI.
+    * Use Puppeteer to automate the UI.
     * The [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) tests are written and executed using [cucumberjs](https://github.com/cucumber/cucumber-js).
 * Workspace folder/files
     * Each [feature](https://docs.cucumber.io/gherkin/reference/#feature) can have its own set of files in the form of a github repo.